helfertool/helfertool/README.md

  * Python 2 or 3
  * pdflatex (from TeX Live)
  * Redis or RabbitMQ (RabbitMQ is recommended)
+ * DB software that is supported by Django (use SQLite for development)

 ### Python modules

+The required Python modules are listed in the file requirements.txt, install it with pip:

+    pip install -r requirements.txt

+For development some more modules may be useful:

-See requirements and requirements.dev, install with pip install -r requirements.
+    pip install -r requirements_dev.txt

 ### LaTeX packages